Kronstadt Naval Cathedral: Background

-The first Orthodox church in Kronstadt was built in 1728–31.
-The wooden church remained the main place of worship in Russia's largest naval base until 1840, when the counterweights balancing the church bells broke through the rotting floors and seriously damaged the belltower structure.
+The first Orthodox church in Kronstadt was built from 1728 to 1731.
+The wooden church remained the main place of worship in Russia's largest naval base until 1840, when the counterweights balancing the church bells broke through the rotting floors and seriously damaged the bell tower's structure.
 Emperor Nicholas I personally ordered the closure of the unsafe church and it was demolished in 1841.
-For the next half century worship occurred in temporary locations — in hospitals, barracks and even rented private houses; a temporary wooden church built in 1861 was inadequate for the ten thousand Kronstadt seamen from the start.
+For the next half century, worship occurred in temporary locations — in hospitals, barracks and even rented private houses; a temporary wooden church built in 1861 was inadequate for the ten thousand Kronstadt seamen from the start.
 Numerous Navy requests for construction funding were turned down or simply left unanswered, despite the fact that the cost of a building as large as a contemporary cathedral (200 to 500 thousand roubles) was less than 10% of a pre-dreadnought battleship’s cost (RUB4 to 6 million).

-Construction management, extremely centralized until the reign of Alexander II, was gradually decentralized in the 1880s–1890s.
+Construction management, extremely centralized until the reign of Alexander II, was gradually decentralized in the 1880s and 1890s.
 The right to initiate individual construction projects passed from the Emperor himself to imperial ministers and department chiefs.
-In 1896 admiral Pavel Tyrtov, director of the Imperial Russian Navy Ministry, started preparations to build a cathedral in Kronstadt in earnest.
+In 1896, admiral Pavel Tyrtov, director of the Imperial Russian Navy Ministry, began preparations to build a cathedral in Kronstadt in earnest.
 Tyrtov insisted that the cathedral be built on the site identified nearly two centuries earlier by Peter I and reasoned that it should not cost more than the new Kharkov cathedral (200,000 roubles).